Fiji Senior League

-The Fiji Senior League, or the Digicel Senior League for sponsorship reasons, is the second-highest division within the Fiji football league system after the Fiji Premier League.
-It is contested by twelve teams with two groups of six teams and is run and overseen by the Fiji Football Association in Fiji.
+The Fiji Senior League, or the Digicel Senior League for sponsorship reasons, is the second-highest division within the Fijian football league system after the Fiji Premier League.
+It is contested by ten teams with two groups, one of six teams and the other of four teams.
+The league is run and overseen by the Fiji Football Association in Fiji.

 The champions of the Fiji Senior League are promoted to the Premier League with the other promotion coming from the play-offs.
 The league starts in February / March.
 The senior league is popular to "blood" the Fiji youth players to prepare them for professional football.